Tasty, healthy and easy, cold crab salad is one of my favorite lunches. I like to stuff it in a tomato. It’s also great on a low carb English muffin.

 What about leftovers?

-You can keep leftover crab salad in the fridge, in an airtight container, for up to 3 days.
+You can keep leftovers in the fridge, in an airtight container, for up to 3 days.

 More crab recipes you might like